JohnBorghi/Supporting_Scientific_Data/SSD_07_Auditing.md

 ## Chapter Summary

-Data management is a continuous process.
-This section covers methods for ensuring that you (and your collaborators) are checking your work and staying ahead of evolving expectations and requirements.
+Data management is an iterative and continuous process.
+This chapter covers methods for ensuring that everyone involved is staying on track and ahead of evolving expectations and requirements.

 This chapter is build around the principle that data management is a set of practices and strategies, not a set of tools.